joseishere/jose_test2/PLC Test 2 - Jose Diaz.md

-## PLC Test 2 - Jose Diaz
+# PLC Test 2 - Jose Diaz
+---

 1. (20 points) Create code that allows you to create an ordered list of tokens.
 This code should take in a file as input and process that file for the following lexemes:

-	- All of the code can be found here: <https://github.com/joseishere/jose_test2>
+	- All of the code and other resources like screenshots can be found here: <https://github.com/joseishere/jose_test2>
 	- For all of these problems I wrote them in python and made one file that would read all of my test strings from a file
 	- I have several files so here is all of the files with their respective code and the last file is the one that combines it all